Kaduva: Development

 Kaduva was officially announced on 16 October 2019 on Prithviraj Sukumaran's birthday, to be directed by Shaji Kailas and written by Jinu V. Abraham, along with a poster featuring Prithviraj captioned "inspired from a true story".
 Jointly produced by Prithviraj's Prithviraj Productions and Listin Stephen's Magic Frames.
 Abraham said, although the film is inspired by a true story, it constitutes only five percent of the film and rest is fictional, which is set in 1990s.
-He first narrated the screenplay to Prithviraj, who suggested Kailas' name as director and brought him on board.
+He first narrated the screenplay to Prithviraj, who suggested Shaji Kailas' name as director and brought him on board.
 The film was expected to begin production in March 2020 as soon as Prithviraj completes Aadujeevitham.

 Prithviraj plays the character of Kaduvakunnel Kuryachan, a young planter from a Christian family in Pala.
 Prithviraj said, though he received the screenplay only in early 2019 he had heard about the character even before that.
-Prithviraj was filming for Driving Licence when he called Kailas for directing the film.
-It was after Kailas agreed to do the film Prithviraj and Listin decided to produce it.
+Prithviraj was filming for Driving Licence when he called Shaji Kailas for directing the film.
+It was after Shaji Kailas agreed to do the film Prithviraj and Listin decided to produce it.
 Shooting which was scheduled to begin somewhere in mid-2020 was postponed due to the COVID-19 pandemic in India.
 In June that year, an untitled film to be directed by Mathews Thomas, produced by Tomichan Mulakuppadam, and starring Suresh Gopi was announced, which bears the same character name Kaduvakunnel Kuruvachan.
 This prompted Abraham to file a case against them at District Court, Ernakulam alleging plagiarism.
 The court stayed its production and promotional activities as Abraham's screenplay was registered under copyright law.
 Beside character name, promotional materials of SG250 (working title) also bears similarity to what is depicted in Kaduva's poster, said Abraham.
 The initial title he found for Kaduva was Kaduvakunnel Kuruvachan and the screenplay was also registered under that title, it was changed after producer Stephen asked him to choose a shorter title.
 Abraham said Mathews had worked under him as an assistant director and had known him since 2011, with whom he had discussed stories, including Kaduva.